 The relationship with Local Authorities

-It will take approximately five years for Irish Water to be fully established, at which point it will be responsible for the operation of all public water services.
+When it is fully established, Irish Water will be responsible for the operation of all public water services.
 As well as responsibility for public water services, Irish Water will also be making capital and investment decisions regarding the country’s water infrastructure on a national basis.

 Upload to this page